JuliaPhysics/Measurements.jl/docs/appendix.rst

 - ``der``: the list of derivates with respect to the independent variables from which the expression comes.  ``Derivatives`` is a lightweight dictionary type.
-  The keys are the tuples ``(val, err, tag)`` of all independent variables from which the object has been derived, while the corresponding value is the total derivative of the object with respect to that independent variable.
+  The keys are the tuples ``(val, err, tag)`` of all independent variables from which the object has been derived, while the corresponding value is the partial derivative of the object with respect to that independent variable.

 As already explained in the "Usage" section, every time you use one of the constructors